Task-Driven Dictionary Learning: Introduction

 \IEEEPARstart{T}he linear decomposition of data using a few elements from a \emph{learned} dictionary instead of a predefined one---based on wavelets~\cite{mallat} for example---has recently led to state-of-the-art results in numerous low-level signal processing tasks such as image denoising~\cite{elad,mairal,mairal8}, audio processing~\cite{grosse,zibulevsky}, as well as classification tasks~\cite{raina,mairal3,mairal6,bradley,kavukcuoglu2,yang}.
 Unlike decompositions based on principal component analysis (PCA) and its variants, these sparse models do not impose that the dictionary elements be orthogonal, allowing more flexibility to adapt the representation to the data.

-Concretely, consider a vector~$\x$ in~$\Real^m$.
+Consider a vector~$\x$ in~$\Real^m$.
 We say that it admits a sparse approximation over a {\em dictionary}~$\D=[\d_1,\ldots,\d_p]$ in~$\Real^{m \times p}$, when one can find a linear combination of a ``few'' columns from~$\D$ that is ``close'' to the vector~$\x$.
 Experiments have shown that modeling signals with such sparse decompositions ({\em sparse coding}) is very effective in many signal processing applications~\cite{chen}.
 For natural images, predefined dictionaries based on various types of wavelets~\cite{mallat} have been used for this task.
 Initially introduced by Olshausen and Field~\cite{field} for modeling the spatial receptive fields of simple cells in the mammalian visual cortex, the idea of learning the dictionary from data instead of using off-the-shelf bases has been shown to significantly improve signal reconstruction~\cite{elad}.
-Although some of the learned dictionary elements may sometimes ``look like'' wavelets (or Gabor filters), they are tuned to the input images or signals, leading to much better results in practice.

 This classical data-driven approach to dictionary learning is well adapted to reconstruction tasks, such as restoring a noisy signal.
 These dictionaries, which are good at reconstructing clean signals, but bad at reconstructing noise, have indeed led to state-of-the-art denoising algorithms~\cite{elad,mairal,mairal8}.
 Unsupervised dictionary learning has also been used for other purposes than pure signal reconstruction, such as classification~\cite{grosse,raina,kavukcuoglu2,yang,wright2}, but recent works have shown that better results can be obtained when the dictionary is tuned to the specific task (and not just data) it is intended for.
 Duarte-Carvajalino and Sapiro~\cite{duarte} have for instance proposed to learn dictionaries for compressed sensing, and in \cite{mairal3,mairal6,bradley} dictionaries are learned for signal classification.
-In this paper, we will refer to this general approach as \emph{task-driven} dictionary learning.
+In this paper, we will refer to this type of approach as \emph{task-driven} dictionary learning.

 Whereas purely data-driven dictionary learning has been shown to be equivalent to a large-scale matrix factorization problem that can be effectively addressed with several methods~\cite{field,engan,aharon,mairal7}, its task-driven counterpart has proven to be much more difficult to optimize.
 Presenting a general efficient framework for various task-driven dictionary learning problems is the main topic of this paper.
 Even though it is different from existing machine learning approaches, it shares similarities with many of them.